 One task that can be achieved with a backup solution is truncation of binary logs.
 Binary logs are created by the database to provide point-in-time consistency in case of a crash.
 As binary logs consume storage space, it makes sense to delete them from time to time.
 But which binary logs can be deleted and when?
 Once a consistent backup is completed, it is OK to delete binary logs older than that backup.
 This is the reason that logs truncation is a task often performed by backup solutions.

 For those interested in hands-on information, here are some example scripts for getting the MySQL database into a consistent state.
-These example scripts were written for use with a Cloud Protection Manager (CPM) backup policy.
+These example scripts were written for use with a N2WS Backup & Recovery (CPM) backup policy.
 However, they can be used in other environments as well.
 These scripts assume they are running on a remote machine, and use SSH to connect to the MySQL host and perform all operations.
 There are 3 scripts (+ one helper script):

 - “before” script – is launched before the EBS snapshots are taken, this script locks and flushes the MySQL database.